j0akl/jakes-blog/README.md

 This is my personal blog, but I have built it with basic social media functionality as a personal challenge.

 This repository contains the frontend routify application only.
-The backend is located at
+The backend is located at https://github.com/j0akl/blog-backend
-// TODO add location of backend

 // TODO add install instructions